ankit/stylebot/README.markdown

 Stylebot
 -----------

-A Chrome/Chromium extension to allow users to adapt the web's appearance to their preference by creating custom CSS.
+A Chrome extension to allow users to adapt the web's appearance to their preference by creating custom CSS.
 It aims to improve the accessibility and adaptability of the web, both for users who're not familiar with CSS and advanced CSS users.

 Using Stylebot, users will be able to: